MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman

+Requirement: A grid that relaxes to an analytical expression for a target grid.

+Requirement: The ability to implement hybrid coordinate systems.

+Requirement: XX order accuracy of the solution.

+Requirement: Performance is not degraded below an acceptable level.

+Requirement: Layer thicknesses are non-negative (and above a minimum thickness).

+*Possible additional requirements:
+- re. development of instabilities
+- re. conservation/monotonicity of interpolants
+*

 *Each requirement is to be listed under a "section" heading, as there will be a one-to-one correspondence between requirements, design, proposed implementation